prisconapoli/prisconapoli.github.com/_posts/2015-07-12-On-Function-Template-Specialization.md

 }
 {% endhighlight %}

 If your answer is **"c"**, well you're rigth.
-Now, let me to reorder a bit the code.
+Now, let me reorder a little bit the code.
 Again, what is the ouput?

 {% highlight cpp %}
 #include <iostream>